MSIA/2020-msia423-ganguly-got/README.md

 	- Set `MYSQL_PASSWORD` to the “master password” that you used to create the database server
 	- Set `MYSQL_HOST` to be the RDS instance endpoint from the console
 	- Set `MYSQL_HOST` to be 3306
-	- Set `DATABASE_NAME` to be the desired name for the database
+	- Set `DATABASE_NAME` to be the desired name of the database create

 Again all the variables are given default values which can be left unchanged.